collective/collective.purgebyid/README.rst

 collective.purgbyid is a new method for cache invalidation of Plone based web sites.
-It uses the idea of adding an extra header, called X-Ids-Involved, which contains thee uuids of the objects involved in the construction of the resources.
+It uses the idea of adding an extra header, called X-Ids-Involved, which contains the uuids of the objects involved in the construction of the resources.
 For example, an image contains just its uuid::